Safely and affordably repatriate your money back home to the US without breaking the bank.

-Whether you’re looking to support family, business or investment connections in the USA, if you make regular overseas payments it’s essential to find a way to do so affordably.
+Whether you’re looking to support family, business or investment connections in the U.S., if you make regular overseas payments it’s essential to find a way to do so affordably.

-Major banks all around the world can help you organise your international payments but they will usually charge a high fee for every transfer they send, which can cost you a significant amount of money every time you repatriate funds.
-For much more affordable transfers you can use the services of dedicated money transfer services that offer better exchange rates and lower fees than the banks.
-They specialise in moving funds internationally and can offer secure transactions backed by professional and friendly customer support.
+Major banks all around the world can help you organize your international payments, but they will usually charge a high fee for every transfer they send, which can cost you a significant amount of money every time you repatriate funds.
+For much more affordable transfers you can use the services of dedicated money transfer provider, which offers better exchange rates and lower fees than the banks.
+They specialize in moving funds internationally and can offer secure transactions backed by professional and friendly customer support.

 Companies like Western Union, MoneyGram and Ria are well-known transfer companies that operate large worldwide networks.
 They allow you to send cash that can be collected from thousands of agent locations across North America.

 However, you may find the best exchange rates and most affordable fees with an online money transfer company.
-Providers like USForex, WorldRemit, Payza, World First and many more offer this type of service, so shop around and compare trusted providers to find a service that best fits your repatriation needs.
+Providers like OFX (formerly USForex), WorldRemit, Payza, World First and many more offer this type of service, so shop around and compare trusted providers to find a service that best fits your repatriation needs.

 Of course, whenever moving funds from one country to another, it always pays to be aware of any restrictions that may apply to the amount of money you can transfer.
 You will aso need to provide details of the source of that income.